vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 prompt$ curl -O https://upload.wikimedia.org/wikipedia/commons/0/0a/The_Great_Wave_off_Kanagawa.jpg
 ```

 The `-O` flag saves the file locally.
+Note that this is a capital o, not a zero.

 Open your `index.html` file and add an image tag to its body.